 Hugh R. Copeland is the founder and artistic director of The Hurrah Players Family Theatre Company and performing arts academy.
-He is the former chairperson of the Virginia Theatre Conference - Youth and Family Theatre Division, and the Virginia representative to the Southeastern Theatre Conference.
-Hugh was the Tony Award Honorable Mention for Excellence in Education (2017).
+He received the city of Norfolk’s first “Arts Star” award, the 2012 Equality Virginia Outstanding Virginian award, the Safe Harbor award, the Rita M. Costello Town-n- Gown Community Services Award from ODU, the Norfolk Cultural Affairs “All-Star Award”, The Lost Colony’s “Unsung Hero” award, and the distinguished adjunct faculty award from ODU.
+Hugh is the former chairperson of the Virginia Theatre Conference - Youth and Family Theatre Division, and the Virginia representative to the Southeastern Theatre Conference.
+Hugh won the Tony Award Honorable Mention for Excellence in Education (2017).

-Lisa has been teaching for over 30 years, teaching workshops and classes up and down the East Coast and was the former owner of Jean Wallace Studios.
-She taught dance for the Governors School for the Arts for over 9 years and also was the Choreographer for the televised Miss Virginia Pageant for 9 years and has judged on the State and local levels.
+Lisa is the Box Office Manager at the Hurrah Players and coordinates the “school show” performances in which Hurrah offers the opportunity for students in Hampton Roads and North Carolina to experience live theatre.
+She has been a long time instructor and choreographer at The hurrah Players.
+She has been teaching for over 30 years, teaching workshops and classes up and down the East Coast and was the former owner of Jean Wallace Studios.
+Lisa taught dance for the Governor's School for the Arts for over 9 years and also was the Choreographer for the televised Miss Virginia Pageant for 9 years and has judged on the State and local levels.

 our Classes at a Glance